 HOLLINS WRITERS RULE THE PAGE.

-Generations of famous authors sharpened their creative writing skills at Hollins, including four Pulitzer Prize winners, including the current U.S. poet laureate, and even the author of Goodnight Moon.
+Generations of famous authors sharpened their creative writing skills at Hollins, including four Pulitzer Prize winners, including the recent U.S. poet laureate, and even the author of Goodnight Moon.

 HOLLINS WOMEN TAKE THE LEAD.